 This course is designed to help candidates apply, analyze, and evaluate the principles of instructional design and constructed models toward the development of instruction based on learning theory, curricular frameworks, project planning, content expertise, and technology tools to architect effective experiences for today's learners.
 The development of lessons for diverse learners is addressed using the Universal Design for Learning (UDL) framework for effective teaching that involves providing students with multiple means of engagement, representation, and expression.
 Developmentally appropriate techniques, including the integration of play, and principles of culturally responsive teaching are reviewed and practiced.
-Prerequisites: ED2999, ED3110, and PS423.
+Prerequisites: ED2999, ED3110, and PS245

-EE3115 Instruction in English Language Arts & Literacy I in Inclusive Early Childhood & Special Education 3 credits
+EE3115 Instruction in English/Language Arts & Literacy I in Inclusive Early Childhood & Special Education 3 credits

-This course develops teacher candidates' understanding of the integral relationship of children's cognitive, linguistic, and cultural development in the acquisition of the English language arts of reading, writing, listening, speaking, viewing, and representing.
+This course develops teacher candidates' understanding of the integral relationship of children's cognitive, linguistic, and cultural development in the acquisition of the English/language arts of reading, writing, listening, speaking, viewing, and representing.
 Candidates will learn to use assessment data and students' individual and group strengths and needs as guides for creating developmentally appropriate and evidence-based literacy instruction for literary and informational texts.
 Candidates will also learn strategies for advancing the literacy skills of students with specific learning disabilities including dyslexia, students who are eligible for special education, students who struggle with age-appropriate literacy skills, and students with diverse linguistic and cultural backgrounds.
-Prerequisites: ED2999, ED3110, and PS423.
+Prerequisites: ED2999, ED3110, and PS245.

-EE3217 Numeracy in Inclusive Early Childhood & Special Education 3 credits student motivation, cognition, and comprehension of mathematical processes to inform strategies for differentiated instruction.
+EE3217 Numeracy in Inclusive Early Childhood & Special Education 3 credits

+This course focuses on early childhood mathematics instruction and the New Jersey Student Learning Standards in mathematics.
+The course uses contemporary research in student motivation, cognition, and comprehension of mathematical processes to inform strategies for differentiated instruction.
 Candidates will create instructional activities with adaptations for diverse learners, including English language learners, and practice modifying instruction and materials for students with disabilities.
 Prerequisites: EE3114 and EE3115.